Rubenstein School Campus

 George D. Aiken Center

 The George D. Aiken Center, which opened in 1982, was built to house the Rubenstein School of Environment and Natural Resources.
 The building's name honors Vermont's distinguished late senator and governor.
 Years later, the Rubenstein School community, along with Maclay Architects of Waitsfield, Vermont, created a green, renovated Aiken Center, designed for more efficient space, sustainability, and a reduced ecological footprint.
 The project was completed in January 2012.
-The renewed Aiken Center blends ecologically designed systems and technology to clean the building's air and water, naturally light the interior, and house occupants and greet visitors in a welcoming, healthy, and stimulating environment.
+The renewed Aiken Center blends ecologically designed systems and technology along with low flow fixtures, a high performance building envelope, and alternative solar energy to increase energy efficiency, naturally light the interior, and house occupants and greet visitors in a welcoming, healthy, and stimulating environment.

 Rubenstein Ecosystem Science Laboratory